Advancements

 AV

-Sickle Cell Disease and Gene Therapy: A New Hope?
+Sickle Cell Disease and Gene Therapy: A New Hope

-3 min read | August 06, 2022 |
+6 min read | June 24, 2024 |

+An estimated 100,000 people in the United States live with sickle cell disease — a debilitating and life-threatening blood condition that predominantly affects people of African and Mediterranean descent, and Hispanic-Americans from Central and South America.
 For years, those who suffer from the disease have been treated with temporary solutions or with bone marrow transplantation from a donor, but new advances in gene therapy have opened doors to a possible cure using the patient’s own cells.
-Dr. Ofelia Alvarez, director of the Pediatric Sickle Cell Program at the University of Miami Miller School of Medicine, explains the potential breakthrough.
+Ofelia Alvarez, M.D., director of the Pediatric Sickle Cell Program at the University of Miami Miller School of Medicine, explains the potential breakthrough.

 What is sickle cell disease?

-Sickle cell disease is an inherited chronic blood illness.
-It occurs when a person inherits the defective hemoglobin gene from each parent.
 Hemoglobin is the protein inside the red blood cells that carries oxygen in the body.
 Because of this gene mutation, the abnormal hemoglobin, called hemoglobin S, becomes unstable when it releases oxygen.
 Then the hemoglobin molecules begin to stack together to form many solid hemoglobin chains changing the shape of the red blood cell to a half-moon or sickled shape.
 Sickled red blood cells can stop blood flow to different parts of the body resulting in extreme pain or tissue damage.
+This condition also increases the risk of infection and stroke.

 It’s called gene therapy.